ragulpr/ragulpr.github.io/blog/_posts/2016-11-22-WTTE-RNN-Hackless-churn-modeling.md

 ![](/assets/fig_rnn_weibull.png)

-After some smart initialization you then train the network using the appropriate loss-function, here implemented in tensorflow:
+After some smart initialization you then train the network using discrete or continuous weibull-loss, here implemented in tensorflow:

 {% highlight python %}
 def weibull_loglikelihood_continuous(a_, b_, y_, u_,name=None):